kovetskiy/mark/README.md

   reading;
 * plain: content will fill all page;

-Mark supports Go templates, which can be includes into article by using path to the template relative to current working dir, e.g.:
+Mark supports Go templates, which can be included into article by using path to the template relative to current working dir, e.g.:

 ```markdown